Explore France

 December to February means winter time is here – and makes a perfect time to visit beautiful Christmas markets and festive village displays, as well as ski trips to the Alps region!

 Keep in mind that some parts of France operate seasonally.
-For example, along the Cote d’Azur or French Riviera, restaurants may only open in April, and will run until September, closing for the winter period.
+For example, along the Cote d’Azur or French Riviera, restaurants may only open up in April, and will run until September or October, closing for the winter period.

 Transport in France